Articles

 5. Don’t go too far experimenting

-There are many articles and videos calling creative people to hear their hearts, trust their guts, and think out-of-the-box.
+There are many articles and videos calling creative people to listen to their hearts, trust their guts, and think outside the box.
 However, design is not just pure creativity striving to show all the power of original solutions.
-First of all, it a way to solve the problem and make users happier.
-So, it’s vital to look at the interface from the user’s perspective and find a way to make interactions that will provide a smooth and easy way to conversion.
-In the article on home page design strategies we mentioned: the website is made not for creative contests or gallery of fame but for real users.
+First of all, it is a way to solve the problem and make users happier.
+So, it’s vital to look at the interface from the user’s perspective and find ways to make interactions that facilitate a smooth, easy conversion.
+In the article on home page design strategies, we mentioned that the website is not made for creative contests or a gallery of fame, but for real users.
 The positive impact of habit in terms of user experience can be stronger than the wish of revolution.
 Surely, the dose of uniqueness is needed, but not so much to knock down the user.
 In e-commerce UI design, often aimed at quite a diverse target audience, too much of revolution might confuse and scare: do I really need to buy this thing, a user may think if it’s so hard to get it?
 Study the interaction patterns and typical products for that particular target audience to make their habits their power.
 And don’t forget to check that all the icons on the screen don’t have a double meaning.
-Strive for the balance between innovation and traditions.
+Strive for a balance between innovation and traditions.

 6. Use landing pages for specific purposes

-For business aims and profits rate, this tip may bring crucial changes.
+For business aims and profit rate, this tip may bring crucial changes.
 E-commerce UI design principles are usually based on dealing with complex websites or apps which are filled in with a variety of information.
-So, the approach of directing all the traffic from outer sources to the home page can be a step in killing profitability and reducing conversion rates.
+So, directing all traffic from external sources to the home page can be a step toward killing profitability and reducing conversion rates.
 Users might get overwhelmed, distracted, or even annoyed with the amount of data they have to process finding what they need, especially if they are focused on a particular narrow goal presented in the source they come from.
 Using landing pages when you need to concentrate the user’s attention on something specific can solve this problem efficiently.
-Landing page is focused on one item, to make it quickly found and reduce delays when a target user seeks specific operations, services, or items.
+A landing page is focused on one item, to make it quickly found and reduce delays when a target user seeks specific operations, services, or items.
 This is the issue of especially high importance in the case of e-commerce websites when unwise design solutions bring to poor user experience and financial losses.

 tubik_studio_coffee_wings